-We have a history of losses and expect to incur substantial losses and negative operating cash flows into fiscal 2023, and we may never achieve or maintain profitability.
-For the three months ended March 31, 2022 and 2021, we incurred net losses of \$25.0 million and \$18.4 million, respectively, and for the years ended December 31, 2021 and 2020, we incurred net losses of \$71.6 million and \$75.7 million, respectively.
-From our inception in 2004 through December 31, 2021, we have incurred an accumulated deficit of \$437.1 million.
-We expect that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and, as a result, we may need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing agreements.
-We also expect to continue to incur significant operating and capital expenditures and anticipate that our operating expenses will increase substantially in the foreseeable future as we:
+We have a history of losses and expect to incur substantial losses and negative operating cash flows in fiscal 2023, and we may never achieve or maintain profitability.
+For the years ended December 31, 2022 and 2021, we incurred net losses of \$65.9 million and \$71.6 million, respectively, and for the three months ended March 31, 2023 and 2022 we incurred net losses of \$6.8 million and \$25.0 million, respectively.
+From our inception in 2004 through March 31, 2023, we have incurred an accumulated deficit of \$484.8 million.
+We expect that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and if we are unable to achieve positive cash flow we may need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing agreements.
+We also expect to continue to incur significant operating and capital expenditures and anticipate that as our business continues to grow our operating expenses will increase accordingly as we:

-- expand commercialization and marketing efforts; - · implement additional internal systems, controls and infrastructure; - hire additional personnel;

-- expand and build out our plasma center network; and - expand production capacity at the Boca Facility.
+- expand commercialization and marketing efforts; - implement additional internal systems, controls and infrastructure; - · hire additional personnel; - expand and build out our plasma center network; and - · expand production capacity at the Boca Facility.